-Anne sees the world differently and synthesizes seemingly discrete things in new ways that make for a greater, more successful whole.
-As a natural problem-solver who focuses on opportunities for progress, she is most energized helping brands transform their relationships with customers, employees, other stakeholders, the marketplace and the wider world.
-Well-versed in- and outside the boardroom, she unites brand development with business objectives to enhance a brand’s financial and social value.
+Anne is a natural problem-solver who focuses on opportunities for progress, she is most energized helping brands transform their relationships with customers, employees, other stakeholders, the marketplace and the wider world.
+Well-versed in and out of the boardroom, she unites brand development with business objectives to enhance a brand's financial and social value.
 Continue Reading

 Anne is on the Advisory Board of CourseHorse.com and an active volunteer in the NYC community.
 She’s also extremely proud of the work she has done professionally and personally for a number of non-profit and humanitarian aid organizations, both large and small.

 Tricia is passionate about finding out what motivates people to engage with brands, both internally and externally.
-She’s conducted qualitative and quantitative research programs with a focus on using research to help drive branding and communications strategies.
-Her strength is identifying commonalities and differences from the data and then weaving it into a story that informs the business proposition and brand strategy.
+She's conducted qualitative and quantitative research programs with a focus on using research to help drive branding and communications strategies.
+Her strength is identifying commonalities and differences from the data and then weaving a story that informs the business proposition and brand strategy.
 Continue Reading

 Tricia’s breadth goes beyond just research.
 She brings fifteen years experience in marketing, communications and strategic research, on both the agency and client sides.
 And, she definitely has the international thing covered: she’s lived and worked in five countries on three continents, has worked or played in more than 50 countries, and holds a Masters of International Management.
 She loves rolling up her sleeves and diving into different cultures and has conducted research first-hand in 14 countries (including The Republic of Congo, Malawi and Uganda).
 Tricia began her career in consumer research in Bangkok, conducting brand development tracking studies for Colgate, Nestle and Eveready.
 She’s also worked on communications and branding research projects for blue-chip clients such as Ingersoll-Rand, Capitol One, Pfizer, PhRMA, FEMA and Aegon Asset Management.